Poetry for life.

 What’s up with the red teacups?
 I like coffee!

 Confession: My day begins with coffee.
-Sometimes I need a small cold-brew in the afternoon too.
 But tea is what I drink when I write.
-It goes so well with poetry.
+I can’t write poetry without it.

-My website logo is a leaning stack of red teacups because I drink a lot, a lot of tea.
-I don’t use fancy china, and I’m not precious about the whole thing.
+My website logo is a leaning stack of red teacups because I drink a lot (a lot!) of tea.
+I don’t use fancy china, and I’m not precious about what’s in my cup.
 I’m as happy with a teabag as with a fine loose tea.
 And I love me a big ol’ cup of iced tea, heavily citrused.

 Most of all, tea reminds me of my mom.